LanWu076/LanWu076.github.io/_pages/about.md

 About me
 ======
-I am a postdoctoral research fellow from [the Robotics Institute](https://www.uts.edu.au/research/robotics-institute), School of Mechanical and Mechatronic Engineering, University of Technology Sydney.
-My principal supervisor is [A/Prof. Teresa Vidal-Calleja](https://profiles.uts.edu.au/Teresa.VidalCalleja) and co-supervisor is [Dr. Alen Alempijevic](https://profiles.uts.edu.au/alen.alempijevic).
-My thesis is entitled "Probabilistic Implicit Surfaces for Localisation, Mapping and Planning".
-My research focus is on probabilistic perception with depth sensors to perform efficient and effective mapping, accurate localisation and optimisation-based path planning for robotic systems.
+I received my PhD degree in robotics from the Robotics Institute (RI) at the University of Technology Sydney (UTS) under the supervision of [A/Prof. Teresa Vidal-Calleja](https://profiles.uts.edu.au/Teresa.VidalCalleja) and [Dr. Alen Alempijevic](https://profiles.uts.edu.au/alen.alempijevic).
+Before my PhD, I gained extensive experience in the industry as an electronic engineer, mechatronic engineer and project leader, contributing to the development of numerous commercialised products.
+Since completing my PhD, I have been working as a Postdoctoral Research Fellow at RI, UTS.

+My research focuses on robotics perception, alternative sensing, efficient and effective mapping, robotics autonomy, and automatic navigation and manipulation, with applications in advanced manufacturing, meat and livestock production, and bionic visual-spatial medical devices for the blind.

 **I'm thrilled to announce that the program committee has decided to accept me as a member of the 30-strong cohort of the RSS Pioneers Workshop 2024.** <br />
 **Looking forward to seeing you all in Delft, Netherlands, July 2024!** <br />